*This obstacle is only found on the Tough Mudder Full course and is optional.*

 As you approach the angry beast, you can hear it clicking its 1,000 yellow tongues at you, just waiting for you to run right into its gaping mouth.
-Others go ahead before you and for a split second you think it will all be okay - hey, look, that guy’s making it through fine.
-But then he goes down, then another and yet another.
-You can feel the sweat on your brow as you realize, holy sh*t it’s your turn.
+Others go ahead before you and for a split second you think it will all be okay—hey, look, that guy’s making it through fine.
+But you can feel the sweat on your brow as you realize, holy sh*t it’s your turn.
 You’re about to dash through 10,000 volts of electricity and you have no cover.

 That’s how Electroshock Therapy may seem in your head.
 But by the time it’s all over, you have your hard-earned finsisher drink in your hand and your new headband wrapped around your forehead soaking up that nervous sweat, and you actually feel damn proud.
 What was all that fuss about?
 If you face your fears before you even get on-course, you’re two steps ahead of the game.
 But once it comes time to actually make it through Electroshock Therapy, use these tried and true tips.